 Funded by the City of Aurora’s Community Development Block Grant, the Safety First Program, through The Neighbor Project, assist income-eligible homeowners who meet certain Program conditions make health and safety repairs or improvements to their primary residence by providing assistance in the form of a Forgivable Loan and/or Deferred Loan.
 For more information, please view this link The Neighbor Project.

 Down Payment Assistance

-Funds have been used to purchase and/or install playground equipment in low - to moderate-income neighborhoods.
+Funds were used to purchase and/or install playground equipment in low to moderate-income neighborhoods.

 Public Service Agency Support

-Sometimes agencies find themselves outgrowing their facilities or needing repairs to their facilities in order to maintain quality service.
-CDBG funds have been able to support these activities over the many years.
-For some, CDBG dollars made the difference between being able to open their doors or not.
+Sometimes agencies outgrow their facilities or need to repair their facilities in order to maintain quality service delivery.
+CDBG funds have supported these activities.
+For some, CDBG dollars determined whether or not they could keep their doors open.